 Not all exposure is good.
 Just think of the many people who become traumatized in response to highly stressful events such as car accidents, war, or even loss.
-The key is understanding what distinguishes ‘good’ exposure from ‘bad.'
+The key is understanding what distinguishes "good" exposure from "bad."
 When people experience stressful events as threatening, their body tends to release more cortisol.
-This is not good for health and does not facilitate more effective responding like the efficient release of adrenaline can.
-Feeling threatened means that we see the demands of the situation as greater than our personal capacities to cope, and it is this imbalance between personal resources and situational demands that can leave people feeling overwhelmed, stressed out and perhaps even traumatized.
-This is the hallmark of ‘bad’ exposure.
-In contrast, ‘good’ exposure occurs when people experience stressful events as challenging.
+This is not good for health and does not facilitate more effective responses like the efficient release of adrenaline can.
+Feeling threatened means that we see the demands of the situation as greater than our personal capacities to cope, and it is this imbalance between personal resources and situational demands that can leave people feeling overwhelmed, stressed out, and perhaps even traumatized.
+This is the hallmark of "bad" exposure.
+In contrast, "good" exposure occurs when people experience stressful events as challenging.
 That is, they feel that even though the experience requires them to move outside of their comfort zone, they have the resources to cope.
 It is when people feel challenged that their body builds the kind of increased adrenal capacity referred to above.
-These experiences also build their confidence in their own abilities, meaning that the next stressful experience is more likely to feel like a challenge than a threat, and the process continues, leading to more resilient responding, increased confidence to seek out challenging experiences in life, and so on.
+These experiences also build their confidence in their own abilities, meaning that the next stressful experience is more likely to feel like a challenge than a threat, and the process continues, leading to more resilient responses, increased confidence to seek out challenging experiences in life, and so on.

 So how can people learn to respond to stressful events as more like a challenge than a threat?
 The key to this is how we understand the event and also how we understand our personal resources.
 It is also about understanding the critical role of motivation.